Saintbury Village and ChurchA Cotswold Village in Gloucestershire, UK

 The Church of St Nicholas is described as “a building of stone in the Norman and later styles, consisting of chancel, nave, transepts, north porch and a tower with a spire.”
 The east window retains some ancient stained glass, representing St Nicholas.
 It was restored 1907-1913.
 The parish records of baptisms date from 1561, of marriages from 1585, and of burials from 1603.
 An octagonal stone table could have been a dole table outside the Church where lepers would gather to eat food left for them.
 Lepers were often at the time compelled to walk from place to place.
 The living was then a rectory in the gift of Capt.
 H.C.J.
 Alston-Roberts-West, R.N. and had been held since 1900 by the Rev. Richard Muriel Nason M.A. of Magdalene College, Cambridge.
 There is an ancient cross at the bottom of the village.
 The church's earliest known feature is a sundial considered to be 11th century.
 The early finely carved box pews are an 18th century addition and there is a notable collection of 17th and 18th century ledger slabs in the church.

 The Cotswold house called Latimers in Weston sub Edge has been both a theological college and an inn.
 It was also the family house of William Latimer, a Reformation scholar and translator of international reputation.
 As well as at Oxford and around London, the Reformation was also born in the country houses of the Cotswolds.
-He asked to be buried in Saintbury churchyard in 1545 and is now in an unmarked grave overlooking the Vale.
+He was a friend of Sir Thomas More and a tutor of Cardian Pole.
+He established the study of Greek at Oxford by collaborating with Erasmus.
+Latimer asked to be buried in Saintbury churchyard in 1545 and is now in an unmarked grave overlooking the Vale.

 William Smith, Saintbury parish clerk and roadmender in the early 1900s had played in Church orchestras before the use of organs and harmoniums.
 His life is well documented in Gissings Footpath Way in Gloucestershire.
 Gissing recalls amongst other stories that Smith chopped up the village stocks for firewood.